Test

 (2011)

 Tskhaltubo, a former Soviet spa resort, is now turned into a shelter for internally displaced people (IDP) from the short but intense Georgian-Abkhaz wars (1992–93 & 1998).
-The conflicts resulted in numerous war crimes, massacres and ethnic cleansing, forcing around 250 000 ethnic Georgians to flee Abkhazia.
-Some 7000* IDP have been living here since 18 years in poor, cramped and unsanitary conditions, waiting for another future, seemingly forgotten by the rest of the world.
-Tskhaltubo’s dilapidating buildings used to be the Soviet holiday paradise, now they are haunted by the ghosts of the past and the broken hopes of the present.
+The conflicts resulted in numerous war crimes, massacres and ethnic cleansing, forcing around 250,000 ethnic Georgians to flee Abkhazia.
+Some 7000* IDPs have been living here for 18 years in poor, cramped and unsanitary conditions, waiting for another future, seemingly forgotten by the rest of the world.
+Tskhaltubo’s dilapidating buildings used to be the Soviet holiday paradise.
+Now, they are haunted by the ghosts of the past and the broken hopes of the present.

 The images were taken in 2011 during a photo project in collaboration with the Danish Refugee Council (DRC).